scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 }
 ```

-In your code, define the base trait `DomainEvent` and include any subset of the fields:
+In your code, define the base trait `BaseCustomer` and include any subset of the fields:

 ```scala
 package com.thesamet.pb